everpixelgame/docs/guides/getting-started.md

 ## Step 5: Manage Your Hero

-### Check Fatigue:
+### Understanding Fatigue and Cooldown:
 1. Go to "Heroes" section
-2. View your Hero's fatigue meter
+2. View your Hero's fatigue meter and cooldown timer
+3. All Heroes start with a 6-hour cooldown at Level 1
+4. As Heroes level up, this cooldown decreases at different rates based on rarity:
+    - Common: 2% reduction per level
+    - Rare: 3% reduction per level
+    - Epic: 4% reduction per level
+    - Legendary: 5% reduction per level
-3. If fatigued, either wait for the cooldown period or restore using $EPXL
+5. You can either wait for the cooldown to pass or restore energy using $EPXL

 ### Level Up:
 1. Heroes gain EXP from dungeons automatically
 2. Check progress in the Heroes section
 3. When enough EXP is earned, your Hero levels up
 4. Each level adds +2% to rewards and recovery rate
+5. Each level reduces cooldown time by a percentage based on rarity

 ## Step 6: Understanding Risks

 Remember these important risks:
-- **Fatigue Cooldown**: Heroes need time to recover based on their rarity
+- **Fatigue Cooldown**: Heroes need time to recover based on cooldown timer
 - **Death Risk**: Each dungeon run has a chance of permanent death
 - **Risk vs. Reward**: Harder dungeons = better rewards but higher death chance